sgmurphy/wordpress-plugins/click-to-chat-for-whatsapp/readme.txt

 After Activating the plugin, add a WhatsApp Number in the plugin settings.

 == Changelog ==

+= 4.2 =
+* Fix: Different widgets for mobile and desktop cache issue.

 = 4.1 =
 * Enhancement: Admin settings WhatsApp number input filed with country code search option.